ethersphere/swarm-guide/contents/usage/mru.rst

 * ``account`` Ethereum account needed to sign.
 * ``frequency`` Time interval the resource is expected to update at, in **seconds**.
-* ``multihash`` Is a flag indicating that the data field should be interpreted as a multihash.
+* ``multihash`` Is a flag indicating that the data should be interpreted as a multihash.
 By default data isn't interpreted as a multihash.
 * ``data`` Contains hex-encoded raw data or a multihash of the content the mutable resource will be initialized with.
 Must be prefixed with 0x, and if is a swarm keccak256 hash, with 0x1b20.

 Returns the ``MRU_MANIFEST_KEY`` of the Mutable Resource